N-Acetylmescaline

-N-Acetylmescaline is a mescaline derivative found in trace quantities in peyote (Lophophora williamsii).
-It is a metabolite of mescaline in humans, but it has little pharmacological activity of its own.
-At doses of up to 750 mg, only mild drowsiness was observed.
+N-Acetylmescaline, also known as mescaline acetamide or as N-acetyl-3,4,5-trimethoxyphenethylamine, is a mescaline derivative found in trace quantities in peyote (Lophophora williamsii).
+It is a minor metabolite of mescaline in humans, but has little pharmacological activity of its own.
+At doses of 306 to 756 mg orally, only mild drowsiness was observed at the highest dose.
 Hence, N-acetylmescaline appears to be inactive as a hallucinogen.
 N-Acetylmescaline has microtubule assembly inhibitory activity.
+The chemical synthesis of N-acetylmescaline has been described.
+N-Acetylmescaline was isolated and first synthesized by Ernst Späth and Johann Bruck and was described by them in the scientific literature in 1938.